 Each user can have only one home page.
 If a user has an individually assigned home page, that file will be used and any role settings are ignored.
 Otherwise, the user will inherit the home page from a role.
 If no home page is assigned, the default home page is used.

-For more information about startup file inheritance, see Assigning startup files (Startup tab).
+For more information about startup file inheritance, see Assigning startup files (Startup tab), and review the section for the applicable type of startup file.

 File groups